aes89/aes89.github.io/README.md

+# Purpose

+A silly little place for some silly little doodles.

-# Getting Started with Create React App
+# React App Boilerplate:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts